xenloops/talk-dogfood-pipeline-cd/start_here.md

 ## Ground rules
 * **Interrupt with questions!**
 * The only dumb questions are the unasked ones.
+* Discussion is good.
-* There are no silver bullets.
+* There are no silver bullets in security.

 <br /><br /><br /><br />